couchbaselabs/couchbeans/README.md

 # couchbeans
 (Under development)

-Distributed reactive jvm environment with couchbase backend.
+Distributed reactive jvm environment with couchbase backend that turns a couchbase bucket into a graph database using java class structures as graph definitions.
 Loads jvm bytecode and its metadata onto couchbase cluster and executes it by listening to DCP events.

 # (Very) Loose descripion of how this would work: